 The rule initializes in line 22 a variable numberOfCrossings with zero to count how often the predefined crossing threshold is crossed by response times.
 A boolean variable isLastTimeAboveThreshold is also initialized.
 It is initialized in line 25 with true, when the response time from the first data point is above the crossing threshold, otherwise with false.
 The rule iterates in line 28 through the data points and for the current data point's response time it checks in line 36, if either the isLastTimeAboveThreshold is true and the current data point's response time is below the crossing threshold, or if the isLastTimeAboveThreshold is false and the current data point's response time is above the crossing threshold.
 If one of the conditions is true, the numberOfCrossings variable is increased by one and in line 40 the isLastTimeAboveThreshold is negated.
-For example, when the current data point's response time is above the crossing threshold, or by one are point's response time is above the crossing threshold is negated.

-the threshold, and therefore the isLastTimeAboveThreshold must be false.
+For example, when the current data point's response time is above the crossing threshold the previous data point's response time had to be below the threshold, and therefore the isLastTimeAboveThreshold must be false.
 Because the current data point's response time is now above the crossing threshold, the value from isLastTimeAboveThreshold must be set to true.